What Does Portability Mean?

-the estate tax portability provision essentially doubles the lifetime estate and gift tax exemption for married couples.
+the portability estate tax provision essentially doubles the lifetime estate and gift tax exemption for married couples.

 Tax law is complex.
 Calculating what we owe often depends on what exemptions or deductions are available.
 The following taxes are pertinent when considering federal estate tax exemptions: